Blog

 California Rental Laws - An Overview of Landlord Tenant Rights

-California rental laws state that a lease agreement exists when an oral or written agreement is reached and the tenant begins to make rent payments.
-At this point, both California landlords and renters obtain certain rights and responsibilities that do not change, no matter what is specified on any rental agreements.
+The California landlord tenant law states that a lease agreement exists when an oral or written agreement is reached and the tenant begins to make rent payments.
+At this point, both landlords and renters obtain certain rights and responsibilities that do not change, no matter what is specified on any rental agreements.

 It’s also important to note that such rights exist regardless of whether the lease or rental agreement states them or not.